-In light of this weekend's Academy Awards, a look at the dresses (and suits) that make it to the red carpet – and the legality of how they got there – is warranted.
+Ever look at the dresses (and suits) that make it to the red carpet and wonder how they got there?
 An interesting aspect of the red carpet that is often lost on the industry outsider is the secret, paid-for deals between celebrities and their stylists, and fashion brands that occur and enable certain dresses to make it onto these highly-visible red carpets in lieu of others.
 Such deals, while otherwise perfectly legal, may venture into the territory of legally problematic as a result of the federal truth in advertising laws.

 Red Carpet Pay-for-Play

 This was a topic of discussion at the 2015 Vulture Fest (and something BoF took on recently, as well), during which Isabel Wilkinson, senior editor of New York Magazine’s The Cut blog sat down with celebrity stylists Jessica Paster, Erin Walsh, Brad Goreski, and Brandon Maxwell.
 The most striking revelation of the discussion: It is not uncommon for brands to pay celebrities and their stylists for a certain dress to be worn at a big event.
 While Goreski and Maxwell say they have never been offered money to dress a client, Paster says she absolutely has.

 "It's prevalent across the board," says Paster, whose clients have included Cate Blanchett, Emily Blunt, Miranda Kerr, Sandra Bullock, and Rachel McAdams, among others.
 As for the actual financial breakdown, Paster says, “It could be just paying the stylist and we get anywhere between $30,000 to $50,000.
 Or it includes paying the actress something between $100,000 and $250,000."